AsmaAlibert/odm-dsi-docker/README.md

 [AUDIT   ] CWWKT0016I: Web application available (default_host): http://58de6092c19c:9080/ibm/insights/
 ```

-REST APIs are available by default on port 9080 with HTTP and on port 9443 with HTTPS.
+REST APIs are available by default on host port 9080 with HTTP and on port 9443 with HTTPS.
-To change host ports, change HTTP_PORT and HTTPS_PORT variables in the .env file.
+To change host ports, change `HTTP_PORT` and `HTTPS_PORT` variables in the `.env` file.

 ## Test a DSI Runtime running in Docker